hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

   docker-compose -f docker-compose-cli.yaml up -d --no-deps orderer.example.com

-Because our sample uses a "solo" ordering service, there are no other orderers in the network that the restarted orderer must sync up to.
+Because our sample uses a "Solo" ordering service, there are no other orderers in the network that the restarted orderer must sync up to.
 However, in a production network leveraging Kafka, it will be a best practice to issue ``peer channel fetch <blocknumber>`` after restarting the orderer to verify that it has caught up to the other orderers.